md-nafish0007/md-nafish0007/Readme.md

 ---

 <div align="center">
-    <h3 align="center">⭐ : If you found my work helpful, drop a star on my repositories!
-Thank you! 🔐</h3>
+    <h3 align="center">If you found my work helpful, drop a star on my repositories!
+Thank you! </h3>
 </div>